Rapist's jail move bid refused in 2015

 The Parole Board has said "correct procedures were followed" in the case and are "confident" he would not reoffend.

-Meanwhile, Parole Board chairman Nick Hardwick has said they "should be open to legal challenge" but warned against "political interference".
+Mr Hardwick added that the board's decision "should be open to legal challenge" but warned against "political interference".

 In a statement, he said: "It would be a bad day for us all if people's rightful abhorrence of Worboys' crimes or concern about a Parole Board decision allowed these basic principles of justice to be overturned."